 There are many things you may notice if you or a loved one suffers from drug abuse.
 Everyone has his or her own tolerance for substances so there is no specific dose or frequency of use to use as a universal indicator of addiction or abuse.
 However, when drug use begins to have a negative effect on one’s relationships, career, education or safety, then it is time to get help.
 Below are some examples of behaviors that may indicate substance abuse.

 Help is available 24 hours a day, 7 days per week.
 Stop wondering what you can do to help yourself or a loved one.
 Our drug addiction specialists will answer your questions and help you develop a plan.
 Don’t let drug abuse destroy another education.
-Make the call today.
+Make the call today while your thinking about it.

 (1) Helpguide.org Drug Abuse and Addiction: Signs, Symptoms, and Help for Drug Problems and Substance Abuse